 After the second Liberian Civil War (1999-2003), George Weah started his political career.
 In 2014 he was elected to the Liberian Senate, where he works nowadays.

 1. Alfredo Di Stéfano (Argentina/Spain/Colombia)

-Di Stéfano had already represented Argentina in the 1947 Copa América, winning the tournament.
-Ten years later, though, while playing for Real Madrid, he was invited to join the Spain national team in order to help them qualify to the World Cup.
-After missing the competition in 1958, Di Stéfano managed to help his European nation to achieve their goal in 1962, but unfortunately couldn’t play in Chile due to an injury just before the Cup.
+Di Stéfano represented Argentina in the 1947 Copa América, winning the tournament.
+Ten years later, though, while playing for Real Madrid, he was invited to join the Spain national team in order to help them qualify to the 1958 World Cup.
+After missing the competition in Sweden, Di Stéfano managed to help his European nation to achieve their goal in 1962, but unfortunately couldn’t play in Chile due to an injury just before the Cup.